International Veterinary Medicine Internships

 Attitudes toward other types of animals are also often very different.
 A dog might be "man’s best friend" and considered another member of the family in North America, but it is hard to feel affection and empathy for such an animal when you live below the poverty line and struggle to feed your children.
 In many developing countries there is a much higher rate of animal neglect.

 Care Work in Veterinary Medicine Abroad

 By working as an intern on a Veterinary Medicine or Animal Care internship with Projects Abroad, you will gain fantastic insight that would not be possible in your own country.
 You are likely to see many exciting types of animals like snakes, big cats, or even elephants!
 Interns will also get to see cases that have been virtually eliminated in the developed world, such as rabies, and you will develop a better understanding of the problems people are faced with in both urban and rural areas of the developing world.

 Whether you work as a Veterinary Medicine or an Animal Care intern, you will be given an internship supervisor who is responsible for giving you a full and varied introduction to the kinds of work done by people in this field.
 You will shadow local professionals and, depending on your certification and educational background, may be able gain hands-on experience.
 You will be able to ask questions and learn from your local colleagues.

 You may work in a hospital or an animal center depending on where you volunteer and your work is likely to involve going out on visits in the local community.
-Whether you are rehabilitating an injured falcon in Mexico or vaccinating farm animals in India, you will gain some fantastic experience and make a big difference to the lives of the animals and people you work with.
+Whether you are rehabilitating an injured falcon in Mexico or rescuing African penguins in South Africa, you will gain some fantastic experience and make a big difference to the lives of the animals and people you work with.

 Group Veterinary Medicine & Animal Care Projects for High School Students